Bachelor of Arts in Mathematics

 Students must successfully complete a fourth semester college course in

 a foreign language or demonstrate proficiency as determined by placement

 examination, or other means, by the Department of Foreign Languages and

 Literatures.
-The Department of Mathematics suggests that students choose
+The Department of Mathematics and Statistics suggests that